justin-john/node-timezone/README.md

 node-timezone
 =============

 Node.js client library for accessing [Google Time Zone API](https://developers.google.com/maps/documentation/timezone).
+It provides time offset data for locations on the surface of the earth.
+Requesting the time zone information for a specific Latitude/Longitude pair will return the name of that time zone, the time offset from UTC, and the Daylight Savings offset.

 ## Installation